Sales Strategy: Get New Customers With This Unbeatable Method

 simply don’t want what you’re selling…

 Your aim is to get to the people that want what you’re selling.
-In order to that, you need to speak specifically to those people in a way that matters to them.
+In order to do that, you need to speak specifically to those people in a way that matters to them.
 Think about it this way – if your potential buyers were dogs, then the best way to communicate to them is with a dog whistle.
 Speaking to a specific audience (a.ka.
 Audience Targeting) allows you to cater to the people that matter most to your business, and eliminate the wasted time of trying to sell to the people that don’t want what you’re offering.
 How you do that is easier than you think….

 Know your customers to get new customers…

-Knowing your existing customers means getting deep in their heads and learning about their needs.
+Knowing your existing customers means getting deep into their heads and learning about their needs.
 Then you can use that data to reach future buyers.
 It’s the best sales strategy you can have when it comes to marketing.

 My friend Jefferey Hayzlett once told me a story about when he was the Chief Marketing Officer at a rather well-known photography company.
 He was tasked to break ground on a new product offering that would expand the company’s portfolio.
 The very first move he made was to create a new title that had never existed before – CLO.
 This person’s objective was to be the ‘feet on the street’, who would approach the public and listen to their opinions about the newly launched product.
 CLO, as it turns out, was an acronym for Chief Listening Officer.
 Very clever.

 Today’s version of this “CLO” is called Persona Development.
 I call it Buyer Identification.
 Buyer Identification is a process where you interview your existing clientele to gain insights into their demographics, triggers, requirements, sources, and expectations.
 If done right, there are mountains of information to analyze and learn from.
 The data gathered will fall into 3 main categories:

 The Things That You Know